oribarilan/fliq/README.md

 ```

 Yields distinct elements, preserving order if specified.
-Distinct supports infinite iterables, when preserver_order is True.
+Distinct supports infinite iterables, when preserve_order is True.
-Note that the items must be hashable.
+Note that elements must be hashable.

 Example: